-Studio C Architecture & Interiors specializes in custom residential design for new primary residences, lake houses, mountain homes, beach houses, and multi-family home and include New Construction, Renovations and Additions, and Consultations.
+Studio C Architecture & Interiors specializes in custom residential design for new primary residences, lake houses, mountain homes, beach houses, and multi-family homes and includes New Construction, Renovations and Additions.

 Starting a project from the ground up is a very special experience!
 We visit about what your new home could be, study how the house sits on the site, learn how you live and want to live in your new home and craft a home that is just for you.